jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Rosemary**:
 I think you're right.
-The other by the of big news, this concerns everyone, the Canada-US border.
+The other by the of big news, this concerns everyone, the Canada-United States border.